Axion Haloscope Array With $\mathcal{PT}$ Symmetry: Introduction---

-Since the microwave field generated by axion conversion is extremely weak, a microwave resonator with high quality factor ($Q$-factor) is essential for the experiment, which at the same time narrows the bandwidth of the detector.
+Since the microwave field generated by axion conversion is extremely weak, a microwave resonator with a high-quality factor ($Q$ factor) is essential for the experiment, which at the same time narrows the bandwidth of the detector.
 Therefore, to search for the axion dark matter in a broad mass spectrum, we need to switch the detector among different central frequencies in the practical running of the detector.
-The figure of merit for the Sikivie-type axion haloscope with tunable center frequency is the scan-rate $R_a$, defined as\,\cite{Malnou_2019}: \be R_a=\int^\infty_0d\Omega\frac{1}{|S_\alpha(\Omega)|^2}, \ee where $S_\alpha(\Omega)$ is the sensitivity (noise normalized by the signal amplitude) of the Haloscope.
-Here we assume the axion coherence time is short compared to the observation time.
+The figure of merit for the Sikivie-type axion haloscope with a tunable center frequency is the scan rate $R_a$, defined as\,\cite{Malnou:2018dxn}: \be R_a=\int^\infty_0d\Omega\frac{1}{|S_\alpha(\Omega)|^2}, \ee where $S_\alpha(\Omega)$ is the sensitivity (noise normalized by the signal amplitude) of the haloscope.
+Here, we assume the axion coherence time is short compared to the observation time. {The scan rate of resonant detection is limited by two kinds of noise, i.e., intrinsic fluctuations due to the dissipation of the experimental components and the quantum fluctuations from the readout channel.
+The resonant detector responds to the signal field in the same way as to the intrinsic fluctuations, where the strongest response occurs around the resonant frequency.
+Thus the frequency domain sensitivity depends on the range that intrinsic fluctuations dominate over the flat readout one, as discussed in detail in Refs.\;\cite{Chaudhuri:2018rqn,Chaudhuri:2019ntz,Berlin:2019ahk,Lasenby:2019prg,Lasenby:2019hfz}.}

-To improve the scan-rate, one can either reduce the system noise-level, or broadening the detection bandwidth (at the same time does not sacrify the sensitivity).
-Several works targeted at reducing the system noise-level\,\cite{Krauss:1985ub, Zheng:2016qjv, Malnou_2019, Chaudhuri:2018rqn, Chaudhuri:2019ntz, Berlin:2019ahk, Berlin:2020vrk} has been carried, for example, microwave squeezing technology is useful in improving the scan-rate.
-Recently, a new design\,\cite{WLC} which has the feature of $\pt$ symmetry is proposed to substantially broaden the detector bandwidth and thereby significantly reduces the switching time costs.
-The basic structure of this new proposal is the Sikivie type axion detector assisted with auxillary non-degenerate parametric amplification, which was inspired by the white light cavity concept used in Laser Interferometer Gravitational Wave Detectors\,\cite{Miao:2015pna}.
+{To improve the scan rate, one can either reduce the system noise level or broaden the detection bandwidth (at the same time not sacrificing the sensitivity), thus responding to a larger off-resonance frequency region for each scan}.
+Several works targeted at reducing the system noise level\,\cite{Krauss:1985ub, Zheng:2016qjv, Malnou:2018dxn, Chaudhuri:2018rqn, Chaudhuri:2019ntz, Berlin:2019ahk, Lasenby:2019prg, Lasenby:2019hfz, Berlin:2020vrk} have been carried, for example, microwave squeezing technology is useful in improving the scan rate.
+Recently, a new design\,\cite{Li:2020cwh} which has the feature of $\pt$ symmetry is proposed to substantially broaden the detector bandwidth and thereby significantly reduce the switching time costs.
+The basic structure of this proposal is a Sikivie-type axion detector assisted with an auxiliary nondegenerate parametric interaction, which was inspired by the white light cavity concept used in laser interferometer gravitational wave detectors\,\cite{Miao:2015pna}.